laurenkolinger/3d/readme.md

 5. Exports report to the configured output directory
 6. Saves the project

-The script processes all projects listed in the CSV file, using the paths defined in the configuration file.
+The script processes all projects listed in the status file, using the paths defined in the configuration file.

 ### step4.py